XHAS-TDT

 XHAS-TDT (channel 33) is a television station in Tijuana, Baja California, Mexico, carrying Estrella TV.
-It is owned by a Mexican company whose largest single investor is Entravision Communications, a U.S.-based broadcaster with radio and television stations in San Diego, including Univision affiliate KBNT-CD (channel 17), and a similar interest in Milenio Televisión affiliate XHDTV-TDT (channel 49).
+It is owned by Televisora Alco, S. de R.L. de C.V and operated by Entravision Communications as an investor.
 XHAS-TDT's transmitter is on Mount San Antonio in Tijuana.

 XHAS began broadcasting in 1981 and initially devoted most of its time to rebroadcasting programs from XEW television in Mexico City.
 It joined Telemundo in 1990 and continued to broadcast its programming until 2017, when Telemundo parent NBCUniversal opted to take the network in-house.
 It then switched to airing Azteca América programming.

 History

 While XHAS began operations in 1981, its history stretched back to the late 1960s.
 In March 1968, Mario Rincón Espinosa, the head of Tele Nacional, S.A., requested and received a concession to build a UHF station in Tijuana.
 At this time, the callsign XHAS-TV and channel number 33 were assigned, with a visual effective radiated power of 105 kW.
 With the technical parameters set, Tele Nacional set out to build the station, and after some delays, it submitted the technical details in 1970.
 The next year, Rincón Espinosa was granted authorization to cut power in half; on several occasions in 1976, the Secretariat of Communications and Transportation (SCT) reached out to seek revised technical information and was not given a response.
 In July 1978, the Diario Oficial ran a notification warning that the SCT would begin an administrative proceeding to revoke the concession.

 The station first signed on the air in the fall of 1981 after receiving a new concession that September.
 It originally operated as a rebroadcaster of Televisa's XEW television for all but two hours a day, when it aired a limited slate of Mexican movies and independent programs.

 In 1985, XHAS began to air a local newscast titled Síntesis.
 It subcontracted a company, Logovisión, to produce the program, which got viewers' attention for its independence—and Televisa's attention for allegedly disrespecting Mexican institutions.
 Síntesis was regarded as more unbiased in its coverage than Televisa's newscasts; it beat XEWT's news in local surveys and reported news of voting irregularities in the 1989 Baja California gubernatorial elections.
 Televisa retaliated by pulling programs from the XHAS local block, the only time when it could sell its own advertising.
 The station began taking programs from Imevisión to fill the local window instead.
 In September 1990, given the uneasy state of relations between station and network, XHAS switched its affiliation to the U.S.-based Spanish-language network Telemundo; the Síntesis newscast moved from 10 p.m. to 11 p.m. as a result of the changes.
 The Telemundo affiliation switch also resulted in a letter from the SCT, asking it to explain its "arbitrary" affiliation change.